Boosting Open Set Recognition Performance through Modulated Representation Learning: Training Details

-For the SSB datasets, we report results both including and without uniform LS as it has shown improvements for these datasets.
-For the TinyImageNet, we include LS only for the CE loss.
-Otherwise, the LS does not show significant improvement.
-For the CE loss, we choose the LS coefficients from \cite{vaze2022openset} but for contrastive loss, we tune it from $\{0.1,0.2,0.3\}$.
-However for Table \ref{table:SSB}, we use a LS coefficient of 0.2 for the SupCon loss.
+\textbf{Label Smoothing.} For TinyImageNet and the SSB datasets, we report results both including and without uniform LS as LS has shown improvements for these datasets.
+For the CE loss, we choose the LS coefficients from \cite{vaze2022openset}.
+For LS in SupCon loss, we implement the following function instead of (\ref{eqn:supcon}):